Title

 The junction (with) Canada is now at an end.
 Let us quit (here) and secure our own country before it is too late.

-Both sides now pause for the winter, with Carleton back north at St. John’s Island and Schuyler, Gates, and Arnold returning south to their final stronghold at Ft.
+Both sides now pause for the winter, Carleton back north at St. John’s Island, Schuyler, Gates and Arnold south to their final stronghold at Ft.
 Ticonderoga.

 March 17, 1776